w3f/polkadot-payouts/README.md

 # polkadot-payouts

-Utility to claim and transfer your Kusama/Polkadot validattor rewards.
+Utility to claim and transfer your Kusama/Polkadot validator rewards.

 # How it works